yusufalvian/yusufalvian/README.md

 I have a passion for crafting rock-solid, scalable software that doesn't just work – it thrives.
 Equipped with a diverse skill set and a quick learning curve, I can adapt swiftly to new technologies to tackle complex challenges head-on.
 I can work independently effectively with minimum supervision.
-Juggling between frontend, backend, infra, and product to deliver high quality software to meet customer satisfaction
+I always strive to deliver high quality software to meet customer satisfaction

+Currently learning LLM and React